Health benefits and risks of chocolate

 What is a connected activity tracker bracelet and how to choose it?

 An activity bracelet, or activity tracker, is a connected object that measures your physical activity like calories burned, number of steps taken in the day, distance traveled, quality of sleep, even number of floors gravis, intensive minutes, etc., summarizes these data and presents them in the form of a detailed report.
 He can even provide useful tips on your diet and activity.
 It is to inform you about your daily physical activity, to motivate you to move and to spend even more and of course to keep you in good health.
 Simple and user-friendly, he is a real personal coach to follow your expenses and keep fit.
+However good it may seem, it’s not a technology used for mattress activities.

 Smartphone applications or software for your computer allow you to exploit your data and share it on the Internet or even compare your business with that of your friends for increased motivation.To learn more about the activity bracelet, how it works and how to choose the right model, consult experts.